websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 </lfr-editable>
 ```

-After you add the `lfr-editable` tag with the type `image` to a Fragment, when you add that Fragment to a page, you can then click on the editable image to select an image or configure content mapping for the image.
+After you add the `lfr-editable` tag with the type `image` to a Fragment, when you add that Fragment to a page, you can then click on the editable image and configure the image source and other properties from the Content Page editor sidebar.

 ![You have several options for defining an image on a Content Page.](./fragment-specific-tags-reference/images/02.png)